AJarombek/saints-xctf-infrastructure/saints-xctf-com-ingress/modules/kubernetes/README.md

 ### Overview

-Kubernetes objects for the SaintsXCTF API in the *DEV* and *PROD* environments.
+Terraform module which creates a Kubernetes `Ingress` object for SaintsXCTF in the *DEV* and *PROD* environments.

 ### Files